kadhirvel-m/kadhirvel-m/README.md

 - 💼 **Agentic AI Research Intern @ TCS** — built a multi-agent system that automated package migration across Azure & GCP
 - 🎓 **Achiever Award** — top student in the AI & ML department

-## 🎬 Off the clock

-Deep in a horror/thriller binge — *FROM*, *The Conjuring*, *Money Heist* — with Tamil cinema soundtracks running in the background.
-The build never really stops.

 ## 🤝 Let's connect